SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 This action builds a DataMiner Application Package (.dmapp) from your solution and deploys it to your cloud connected DataMiner System.
 The action will wait until the deployment is finished, with a configurable timeout.
 At this moment only DataMiner Automation Script solutions are supported.

+The action exists of 2 stages `Build and Publish` and `Deploy`

+## Stages

+### Upload

+This stage creates a package and uploads it to a dedicated storage in the cloud.
+The output of this stage will be the id of the artifact that can be used in the deploy stage.

+### Deploy

+This stage Deploys the DataMiner Application Package from the Artifact storage to your cloud connected DataMiner System.

 ## Inputs

 ### `api-key`